robertdodd/bevy_jam_5/README.md

 ## Gameplay Controls

-- Mouse for cliking buttons
 - Arrow keys to move
+- Mouse for clicking buttons

 ## Issues with Firefox + AMD GPU: